List of A Series of Unfortunate Events characters: The Wart-Faced Man

 The Wart-Faced Man is a man with warts on his face who is a minor member of Count Olaf's theater troupe where he works on Count Olaf's play that would have him actually marrying Violet.
 Lemony Snicket described him as being important-looking.
 Upon Count Olaf's true nature being exposed during the play, the Wart-Faced Man causes a blackout that enables himself, Count Olaf, the Hook-Handed Man, the Bald Man with the Long Nose, the Person of Indeterminate Gender, and the two White-Faced Women to escape.
-The Wart-Faced Man isn't seen again after that.
+The Wart-Faced Man is not seen again after that.